35K

 A Quicker Alternative to Trekking

 Why trek for days when you can witness Everest Base Camp up close in just a few hours?
 The Everest Helicopter Tour is the best alternative for those short on time but unwilling to miss the views.
 It takes around two weeks to finish the Everest Base Camp trek.
-But if you choose a helicopter ride, you can enjoy the same breathtaking panoramas in just a few hours of the day.
-As such, this tour is also suitable for those with a strict timetable.
+But you can enjoy the same breathtaking panoramas in just a few hours of the day via a helicopter ride.
+This tour is also suitable for those with a strict timetable.
 After all, setting aside a few hours in a day is far easier than committing weeks to trekking.

 Suitable for All

-Trekking to Everest Base Camp comes with several requirements, including physical fitness, stamina, acclimatization, and so on.
+Trekking to Everest Base Camp comes with several requirements.
+You need to be physical fit and must possess good stamina.
+Then the acclimatization factor is there.
 On the contrary, people of all age groups and fitness levels can try the Everest Helicopter tour.
 Neither one needs to worry about long and strenuous hikes nor fear the risk of rugged terrain.
 The age-related limitations are also not an issue.
 You just need to sit back and relax on the heli’s seat and set off on the winged odyssey.
-To sum it up, it is suitable for people regardless of age, fitness level, physical limitations or mobility challenges.
+It is suitable for people regardless of age, fitness level, physical limitations or mobility challenges.

 Exceptional Aerial Views of the Himalayas

 The sky is the limit in your Everest Base Camp tour by helicopter.
 Take that phrase literally because this trip presents an endless and unobstructed view of the Himalayas.
-You can examine the world’s tallest peak from a bird's eye view.
+You can examine the world’s tallest peak from aerial perspective

-Then, there is the panoramic view of mountains like Lhotse, Nuptse, Pumori and Ama Dablam.
-While they seem to pierce the sky, the landscape below reveals the iconic Tengboche Monastery, pristine Gokyo Lakes, dreaded Khumbu Icefall and the clear Dudh Koshi River.
-The mountain villages of Namche Bazaar, Phakding and Pheriche are there, too.
+You are able to see the exceptional views of mountains like Lhotse, Nuptse, Pumori and Ama Dablam from the helicopter.
+Also the landscape below looks beautiful.
+You are able to see Tengboche Monastery, Gokyo Lakes, Khumbu Icefall and Dudh Koshi River among others.
+The villages of Namche Bazaar as well as Phakding and Pheriche are also seen.

 If you choose the Everest Base Camp Helicopter tour with landing, then Kala Patthar welcomes you with its magnificent view.
 You might not be able to experience all these views as trekkers on the ground.